ins0mniaque/ILSupport/README.md

 ```

   2. You're done!
 Create a new project with IL Support if you need an example of how to embed IL.

+#.NET Standard/Core

+With the new Visual Studio `.csproj` format, the targets are slightly different.
+Complete the steps for .NET Framework, except use [this](https://raw.github.com/ins0mniaque/ILSupport/master/IL%20Support.ProjectTemplates/IL%20Support.Standard.targets) anywhere in your project file

 How does it work ?
 ------------------